The Lab is organised around five main sets of activities.

 If you are interested in visiting us, get in touch here.

-Our signature 2024-2025 Urban Studies Summer School, co-organised with the Urban Transitions Hub (Lisbon) is now open.
-We have selected 15 participants out of more than 85 applicants.
+Our signature 2024-2025 Urban Studies Summer School, co-organised with the Urban Transitions Hub (Lisbon) was a major international event.
+We have selected 15 participants from more than 85 applicants and provided high-profile keynotes and engagement.
+You can read about the event in Turin here, and the one in Lisbon here.